Subtopic Notes

 Fetch Stage

-- PC holds address of next instruction to be fetched from main memory
+The Program Counter (PC) holds the address of the next instruction to be fetched from main memory.

 Decode Stage